Robert E. Lee Monument (Charlottesville, Virginia): History

 In 1917, Paul Goodloe McIntire commissioned the statue from the artist Henry Shrady (1871–1922).
-It was the second of four works he commissioned from members of the National Sculpture Society.
-McIntire wanted a public setting for the statue, buying a city block of land and demolishing existing structures on it to create a formal landscaped square, later named Lee Park (currently Market Street Park), the first of four parks he would donate to Charlottesville.
+It was the second of four works McIntire commissioned from members of the National Sculpture Society.
+He wanted a public setting for the statue, buying a city block of land and demolishing existing structures on it to create a formal landscaped square, later named Lee Park (currently Market Street Park), the first of four parks McIntire would donate to Charlottesville.

 Shrady was chronically ill at the time of the commission – he worked on it slowly and it was still unfinished on his death in 1922.
 Leo Lentelli (1879–1961) completed the sculpture in 1924, and it was dedicated on May 21 of that year.
 It was cast in the Roman Bronze Works of Brooklyn, New York.
 Comparison with a surviving model of the proposed statue by Shrady reveals Lentelli's version is less animated than that intended by Shrady.
-The oval granite pedestal was designed by the architect Walter Blair and on its side has the inscription "Robert Edward Lee" with the dates 1807 and 1870.
-The sculpture and pedestal combined are approximately 26 feet high, 12 feet long, and 8 feet wide (26 x) at the bottom of the pedestal.
+The oval granite pedestal was designed by the architect Walter Blair and on its side had the inscription "Robert Edward Lee" with the dates 1807 and 1870.
+The sculpture and pedestal combined were approximately 26 feet high, 12 feet long, and 8 feet wide (26 x) at the bottom of the pedestal.

 Attempts to remove the statue

-In March 2016, Charlottesville's Vice Mayor Wes Bellamy publicly called on city council to remove the Lee statue and rename Lee Park, saying that the statue's presence "disrespected" parts of the community, and that he had "spoken with several different people who have said they have refused to step foot (sic) in that park because of what that statue and the name of that park represents.
+In March 2016, Charlottesville's Vice Mayor Wes Bellamy publicly called on the City Council to remove the Lee statue and rename Lee Park, saying that the statue's presence "disrespected" parts of the community, and that he had "spoken with several different people who have said they have refused to step foot (sic) in that park because of what that statue and the name of that park represents.
 And we can't have that in the city of Charlottesville."
 Local NAACP head Rick Turner supported removal, calling Lee a terrorist.
-Others accused the city council and Bellamy of disregarding Lee's historical significance; overlooking his importance to Virginia; sowing division; and trying to rewrite history.
+Others accused the council and Bellamy of disregarding Lee's historical significance, overlooking his importance to Virginia, sowing division, and trying to rewrite history.
 A petition to remove the statue was initiated, with wording saying the statue represented "hate" and was a "subliminal message of racism".

-In April 2016, the city council appointed a special commission, named the Blue Ribbon Commission on Race, Monuments and Public Spaces, to recommend to city officials how to best handle issues surrounding statues of Stonewall Jackson (Thomas Jonathan Jackson) in Court Square and Lee in Lee Park, as well as other landmarks and monuments.
+In April 2016, the City Council appointed a special commission, named the Blue Ribbon Commission on Race, Monuments and Public Spaces, to recommend to city officials how to best handle issues surrounding the statues of Stonewall Jackson in Court Square and Lee in Lee Park, as well as other landmarks and monuments.
 Early in November 2016, the Blue Ribbon Commission voted 6–3 to let both statues remain in place.
-On November 28, 2016, it voted 7–2 to remove the Lee statue to McIntire Park in Charlottesville and 8–1 to keep the Jackson statue in place, delivering a final report with that recommendation to Charlottesville City Council in December.
+On November 28, 2016, it voted 7–2 to remove the Lee statue to McIntire Park in Charlottesville and 8–1 to keep the Jackson statue in place, delivering a final report with that recommendation to the Charlottesville City Council in December.

-On February 6, 2017, Charlottesville's five-member city council voted 3-2 to remove the Lee statue and, unanimously, to rename Lee Park.
+On February 6, 2017, the City Council voted 3-2 to remove the Lee statue and, unanimously, to rename Lee Park.